Introduction

 Waiting periods for pre-existing diseases

 If you’re suffering from a lifestyle condition or if you’ve had surgery in the past, or if you’re dealing with an acute or chronic illness at the time of buying the policy, then the insurer may classify this as a pre-existing disease.
 And they may tell you that they will only cover these illnesses after some time.
-In this case, Care Supreme imposes a waiting period of 4 years on pre-existing diseases while ProHealth Accumulate extends a waiting period of 3 years on existing conditions.
+This cooling period is referred to as the Pre-existing-disease waiting period.
+In this case, Care Supreme imposes a 3 year waiting period on pre-existing diseases and ProHealth Accumulate will similarly tell you to wait 3 years before making a claim related to your pre-existing diseases

 Pre and post Hospitalization expenses